NicoToff/astro-pro-website/src/content/skills/01-intro.md

+---
-# A passion for learning
+title: A passion for learning
+---

 Over the past three years, I've been diving into the world of IT, exploring everything from programming and networking to electronics and cybersecurity.
 Looking back, I'm proud of the knowledge I manage to acquire and the challenges I've overcome.